-The Scheme can invest upto 20% in other equities and equity related securities.
+The Scheme shall invest upto 20% in other equities and equity related securities.

-The Scheme may also invest a part of its corpus in overseas markets in Global Depository Receipts (GDRs), ADRs, foreign equity securities, mutual funds and such other instruments as may be allowed under the Regulations from time to time, including securities issued by companies engaged in Housing theme.
+The Scheme may also invest a part of its corpus in overseas markets in Global Depository Receipts (GDRs), ADRs, overseas equity, and mutual funds and such other instruments as may be allowed under the SEBI (Mutual Funds) Regulations, 1996 from time to time, including securities issued by companies engaged in transportation and logistics theme.
 The Scheme may engage in Stock Lending activities.
 The Scheme may invest in derivatives such as Futures & Options and such other derivative instruments like Stock/ Index Futures, Interest Rate Swaps, Forward Rate Agreements or such other derivative instruments as may be introduced and permitted by SEBI from time to time.
-The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations, including covered call.
+The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the SEBI (Mutual Funds) Regulations, 1996, including covered call.
 Hedging using Interest Rate Futures could be perfect or imperfect, subject to applicable regulations.
-Limits and Restrictions pertaining to exposure to covered call has been mentioned in the "Investment Restriction" section of this SID.
+Limits and Restrictions pertaining to exposure to covered call has been mentioned in the "Investment Restriction"